View More In this section

 Ages 4-6 Budding artists are allowed to let their imaginations run wild while they creatively explore theatrical storytelling.
 These half-day classes are designed to cultivate inventiveness as students learn the basics of theatre through...

 [more+]Ages 4-6 Budding artists are allowed to let their imaginations run wild while they creatively explore theatrical storytelling.
 These half-day classes are designed to cultivate inventiveness as students learn the basics of theatre through collaboration and creative play.
-This week join Catboy, Owlette, and Gekko as they fight to stop night-time crime!
+This week's camp will incorporate everyone's favorite fashion icon, movie star and, of course, doll - BARBIE!
 Your child must be able to use the bathroom unassisted.

 [less-]Tags: Theatre, Family + Camps